 - Pairs (coxed and coxless)

 - Fours (coxed and coxless)

 - Concept II rowing ergometers

 The Rowing Courses operate on a fully residential basis, so all participants are housed in two of Eton's boarding houses, (one for boys and one for girls) using individual rooms normally occupied during term time by Eton College boys.
 A House Supervisor and several other members of Rowing Course staff are also resident in each house to ensure that the correct ratio of staff to students can be maintained at all times.
 The houses are very well equipped with bathroom facilities on each floor and the use of a ground floor common room for TV & video, table tennis and snooker etc. Snacks are also served in the houses after the evening outings.

 Three main meals (breakfast, lunch and supper) are provided every day in the College's main Dining Hall (called Bekynton).
 Bekynton is a short walk from both the boys and girls houses.
 A wide variety of food is on offer to accommodate all tastes, and the three main meals are supplemented by healthy snacks served at the Boathouses between the morning outings, and by a "tuck shop" that is open every evening in the Social Room.

 The School's many other facilities are also within walking distance, and are made available to Rowing Course participants free of charge.
-Examples include Eton’s indoor pool, tennis courts, squash courts etc.
+Examples include Eton’s indoor pool, tennis courts, and squash courts.

 © Eton Rowing Courses 2018 Terms & Conditions Eton College - Registered Charity Number 1139086